sameer004/GoogleHome_Azan/README.md

-# GoogleHome_AzanPlay Adhan/Azan on google home or alexa automatically.
+Adhan/Azan Player for Google home or Amazon alexa automatically.

 Adhan Player for Google Home or Amazon Alexa.